OpenDSA/OpenDSA/RST/en/PIFLA/MajorConcepts.rst

    :term:`states <state>`, which are the specific positions on the dial that the arrow may point to.

-While this picture shows the physical components of the "computer", it is not showing the control behavior (what to do when we are in a given state with a given symbol on the current square of the tape, and a given value is at the current position in the storage unit).
+While the picture above shows the physical components of the "computer", it is not showing the control behavior (what to do when we are in a given state with a given symbol on the current square of the tape, and a given value is at the current position in the storage unit).
 This control behavior is like the "software" of the computer.
 The "program" used to control this machine will be a set of rules that check the current letter on the tape and the current state of the machine, and then decide what state to move to.
-In some machine types, the tape head then automatically moves to the right at each steps.
+Some machine types automatically move the tape head to the right at each step.
-Some machines are able to also alter the symbol in the current square, and maybe have a choice of whether to move right or left.
+Some machines are able to alter the symbol in the current square, and maybe have a choice of whether to move right or left.

+.. inlineav:: AutomataExCON dgm
+   :links: DataStructures/FLA/FLA.css AV/VisFormalLang/FA/AutomataExCON.css
+   :scripts: DataStructures/FLA/FA.js AV/VisFormalLang/FA/AutomataExCON.js
+   :align: center

+   This diagram shows an example of an automata in a form that shows its control behavior.
+   This one accepts any string made of 1's and 0's that ends in 0 (in other words, any even binary number).
+   Can you figure out how it does that?